robinnong/robinnong/README.md

-### Hi there human 👋 I’m Robin and I love design and the internet!
+### Hi there human 👋 I’m Robin.
+I love design and the internet!

 - In 2019, I chose to transition from a career in Architecture to tech.
 - 🌱 I’m currently learning Vue and React.
 Check out my recently updated repos for my progress.